stevendanna/stevendanna.github.com/source/_posts/2012-03-10-simple-tools-do-times-and-summarize.markdown

 [summarize](https://gist.github.com/2014462) uses Rscript, an executable shipped with R that allows one to create scripts using R.
-Recently, I added a dependency on the CRAN package optparse to make handling options a bit more straightforward.
-With exception of the option parsing, the R code itself is likely easily understood by anyone who has used R.
+Recently, I added a dependency on the CRAN package `optparse` to make handling options a bit more straightforward.
+With the exception of the option parsing, the R code itself is likely easily understood by anyone who has used R.

 # Smoke Testing Speed Improvements